 What do we want?

-- We also LOVE to take our contemporary with a side of something extra: magic, the supernatural, the absurd, and more.
+- At the very tippy top of our list is contemporary with a side of something extra: magic, the supernatural, the absurd, and more.
 Send us your speculative fiction, light/contemporary fantasy, and magical realism.
 We want magic rooted in the world we know, that could potentially pass as our own if we turned our heads upside down and blinked twice.

 - ATMOSPHERIC NOVELS YES PLEASE.
-If your setting is so alive that we can feel and see it, and feel strongly about whether or not we want to visit, we neeeeeeed it.
+If your setting is so alive that we can feel and see it, we neeeeeeed it.

 - We ache for subtle lyricism and gorgeous prose that have us reaching for a pen to underline.